obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/OCR Plugins.md

 # OCR Plugins

 Plugins that add OCR for images and/or PDF.
-You might also want to review the backlinks in the [[Tesseract]] note.

 ## Plugins in this category